Living with a stoma Ostomy Care

 It is important that you understand and talk about it, if you wish to your family and friend circles.
 Also, after your surgery, your social and professional life should not be put into brackets.
 It is necessary and recommended for you to plan and organize activities with your family and friends.
 Having outdoor activities will participate in your rapid recovery and will also help you to avoid unnecessary stress.

 Finally, exchanging your concerns with other patients who have as you undergone a stoma surgery can allow you to regain self-confidence and help you to project yourself more easily into new projects.

 Different types of stomas

 There are different types of ostomies depending on the surgery you have undergone.
 After a trauma or surgery, a part of your colon may need time to heal, and therefore a temporary colostomy or ileostomy might be needed.
 In this case, the continuity of the bowel is not interrupted as the stoma is a continuity of the digestive tract.
-Please note that your temporary stoma will be removed after 3 to 6 months will not lead to another scar.
-A colostomy or ileostomy can be a permanent procedure or a temporary one while the urostomy always permanent.
+Please note that your temporary stoma will be removed after 3 to 6 months that will not lead to another scar.
+A colostomy or ileostomy can be a permanent procedure or a temporary one while the urostomy is always permanent.